Developmental Coordination Disorder (DCD/Dyspraxia)

 Social and Emotional Impact

-Signs of Developmental Coordination Disorder in Late Adulthood
+Signs of DCD in Late Adulthood

 Certain signs appear in childhood and adolescence, while certain signs may also appear in adulthood, as follows: